hhkbob/randomForest-RANS-model/README.md

 This is an example for our paper "A random forest machine learning in turbulence closure modeling for complex flows and heat transfer based on the non-equilibrium turbulence assumption"

 [1] First, download the training data from Google Drive and put these data into the dataRANS folder.
-The save link: https://drive.google.com/drive/folders/174UHlnLEjkaPs7ElPy_h6lumgCCTHBng?usp=sharing
+The safe link: https://drive.google.com/drive/folders/174UHlnLEjkaPs7ElPy_h6lumgCCTHBng?usp=sharing

 [2] Secondly, run the Python file "randomForest.py".
     if no error, you may get the following information: